What is osteoporosis?

-Ethnicity (Caucasian and Asian women have the highest risks; African-American and Hispanic women have lower but significant risks)
+- Ethnicity.
+White and Asian women have the highest risks; Black and Hispanic women have lower but significant risks.

-Gender (women are much more likely than men to develop osteoporosis; menopause increases women’s loss of bone and bone tissue)
+- Sex.
+Women are much more likely than men to develop osteoporosis; menopause increases women’s loss of bone and bone tissue.

 Risk factors that can be managed